 - If you are still concerned that something may have been loaded onto your computer while they had control, or via the application they got you to download, then disconnect the computer from the internet and do not log back on until you have had your hard drive re-formated and your operating system re-installed.
 This requires some specialist technical skill and you may need to seek the advice of a computer hardware specialist – remember to backup any essential files before doing this.

-Sometimes the banks have been helpful in reversing charges on credit cards if you notify them very soon after the transaction.
+New Zealand banks are aware of the scam and have been helpful in reversing charges on credit cards if you notify them very soon after the transaction.